nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

 - Support topics discussed
 - Actions taken during each contact

-Note that the data is not scored.
-It is descriptive data about the type/provision of Study Navigator supports and contacts.
+Note that the data is not scored: it is descriptive data about the type/provision of Study Navigator supports and contacts.

 ## References